Preventing Textarea Resizing

 }

-Disable Textarea Resizing Using Inline CSS
+Disable Textarea Resizing with Inline CSS

-Using Inline CSS in HTML
+Using inline CSS in HTML

 <textarea style="resize: none;"></textarea>

-Disable Textarea Resizing Using JavaScript
+Disable Textarea Resizing with JavaScript

 Using JavaScript